-Before the Second World War, most anthropological research in Puerto Rico was led by US anthropologists.
+Before the World War II, most anthropological research in Puerto Rico was led by US anthropologists.
 The most famous project, The People of Puerto Rico, was directed by American anthropologist Julian Steward and launched the career of renowned scholars such as Sidney Mintz and Eric Wolf.
-Gazing at the Puerto Rican Anthropological Landscape aims to show the development of the anthropological field in Puerto Rico post-WWII by Puerto Rican anthropologists, the so-called native anthropologists.
+Gazing at the Puerto Rican Anthropological Landscape aims to delineate the development of the post-WWII anthropological field in Puerto Rico by Puerto Rican anthropologists, the so-called “native” anthropologists.
+The contributors to Gazing at the Puerto Rican Anthropological Landscape deploy the term “native” somewhat ironically, but they also know that who they are affects their positionality vis-à-vis their research subjects.
+Thus, they retain the term to spark a conversation addressing the complicated feelings that such labels still evoke among non-mainstream anthropologists

 About the Editors

-Manuel Valdés Pizzini is a Professor Emeritus (2023) from the Department of Anthropology and Sociology the University of Puerto Rico in Mayagüez (UPRM).
+Manuel Valdés Pizzini is Professor Emeritus (2023) in the Department of Anthropology and Sociology at the University of Puerto Rico in Mayagüez (UPRM).
 He is currently the Coordinator of the Interdisciplinary Center for Coastal Studies (Centro Interdisciplinario de Estudios del Litoral, CIEL) at UPRM.
-His research focuses on the human-ecosystem interface, with special attention to the use of coastal and marine resources, species, and habitats, underscoring the socio-ecological and historical perspective.
+His research focuses on the human-ecosystem interface, with special attention to the use of coastal and marine resources, species, and habitats within socio-ecological and historical perspectives.
 Valdés-Pizzini is the author and co-author of several articles on Local Ecological Knowledge (LEK), marine protected areas, coastal communities, fisheries, and the history of fishing gear.
-His research interests also covered the use of tropical forests from an ethnographic and historical perspective.
-Valdés Pizzini is the co-author of People, Habitats, Species, and Governance: An Assessment of the Social-ecological System of La Parguera, Puerto Rico (2014, with Michelle T. Schärer-Umpierre), Una mirada al mundo de los pescadores en Puerto Rico: Una mirada global (2011), La transformación del paisaje puertorriqueño y la disciplina del Cuerpo Civil de Conservación, 1933–1942 (2011, with Michael González and José Eduardo Martínez), and Fishers at Work, Workers at Sea (2002, with David Griffith)
+His research interests also extend to the use of tropical forests from an ethnographic and historical perspective.
+He is the co-author (with Michelle T. Schärer-Umpierre) of People, Habitats, Species, and Governance: An Assessment of the Social-ecological System of La Parguera, Puerto Rico (Sea Grant, 2014) and author of Una mirada al mundo de los pescadores en Puerto Rico: Una mirada global (Sea Grant, 2011).
+Other publications include La transformación del paisaje puertorriqueño y la disciplina del Cuerpo Civil de Conservación, 1933–1942 (Centro de Investigaciones Sociales, 2011, with Michael González and José Eduardo Martínez) and Fishers at Work, Workers at Sea: Puerto Rican Journey Thru Labor and Refuge (Temple, 2002, with David Griffith).